 Specializing in treating patients with head and neck tumors, Dr. Kevin Emerick is an accomplished head and neck surgeon in the Head and Neck Oncology Division at Mass.
 Eye and Ear.
 Dr. Emerick received his medical degree from Indiana University School of Medicine prior to completing his residency in otolaryngology at Harvard Medical School and fellowship training in head and neck oncology and reconstruction at the University of Michigan, where he was also a lecturer in otolaryngology until 2007.
-Now, Dr. Emerick is an Assistant Professor of Otolaryngology at Harvard Medical School, the Co-director of the Multidisciplinary Cutaneous Oncology Center at Mass.
-Eye and Ear, and the Associate Program Director for the Harvard Medical School Residency Program.
+Now, Dr. Emerick is an Assistant Professor of Otolaryngology at Harvard Medical School, the Co-Director of the Multidisciplinary Cutaneous Oncology Center at Mass.
+Eye and Ear, the Associate Program Director for the Harvard Medical School Residency Program, and a member of the Center for Thyroid Eye Disease and Orbital Surgery.

 Recently, Dr. Emerick has been involved in the creation of the Mass.
 Eye and Ear/Mass General Cutaneous Oncology Center.
 This is a multidisciplinary group focused on providing the highest level of clinical care for patients with advanced skin cancers.
 Additionally, it provides a foundation for important research and patient education.